 After the events of Dawn, Caesar is in open conflict with humans, although he maintains his offer of peace in exchange for humans leaving the apes alone.
 When his wife and eldest son are killed by human soldiers, Caesar embarks on an expedition to confront the military leader responsible for the raid, accompanied only by his closest lieutenants Maurice, Luka, and Rocket.
 During the journey, they come across a mute young human girl, whom Maurice insists on taking with them.
 As they encounter more mute humans, several brutally executed, Caesar suspects they might not be the humans’ only enemies.
 A catastrophic change might have also happened in the human world.

 I clung onto this prejudice for years.
-Thankfully, it wasn’t deep enough to prevent me from watching 2011’s Rise of the Planet of the Apes.
-I emerged from that deeply in love with Caesar’s irresistible presence and compelling storyline.
-I became an utter convert of the reboot, if I could so put it that way.
+Thankfully, it didn’t prevent me from watching 2011’s Rise of the Planet of the Apes.
+The short of it, I emerged from that screening deeply in love with Caesar’s irresistible presence and compelling storyline.
+Like so many people, I became an ardent fan of the new trilogy.

 Check out my other snappy movie reviews!